 - GIS is an internationally recognized research center for remanufacturing technologies, design for remanufacturing, logistics and policy and business operations.

 - GIS leadership derives from a diverse set of industrial engagements and a unique understanding of the technical requirements of the global remanufacturing industry.

 - Development of an industry-led remanufacturing technology roadmap is planned, with aspirations to establish a broad industry, government and academic collaboration, focused on remanufacturing and the circular economy.

 - Active engagement by GIS with national and international trade organizations will continue through participation in forums, with a lead role in the Remanufacturing and Sustainability Conference, World Remanufacturing Summit and annual Global Conference on Sustainable Manufacturing.

 - Renewable energy research and innovation is becoming increasingly important as the world seeks to counter climate change and decarbonize its energy system.

 - From advanced battery technologies and new biofuel technologies to clean energy generation and energy-efficient products and buildings, GIS is playing an important role in clean energy technological innovation and development worldwide.

-- As a Pioneer University with the Ellen MacArthur, RIT will continue to be involved with CE100 initiatives and the Disruptive Innovation Festival (DIF) event to help advance the circular economy.
+- As a Pioneer University with Ellen MacArthur, RIT will continue to be involved with CE100 initiatives and the Disruptive Innovation Festival (DIF) event to help advance the circular economy.

-- GIS research and education efforts include development of a graduate-level course dedicated to circular economy for incorporation into GIS degree programs in addition to partnerships with industry, research institutions and other universities to conduct remanufacturing policy and technology research.
+- GIS research and education efforts include the development of a graduate-level course dedicated to a circular economy for incorporation into GIS degree programs in addition to partnerships with industry, research institutions and other universities to conduct remanufacturing policy and technology research.

 - GIS will continue its efforts to disseminate information about the circular economy, including contributions to books and other publications on circular economy issues.